Perspective | No needle, but the damage was done: Here’s why jet injectors fell from favor

 Nearly every service member who wrote to me mentioned seeing someone who, after the shot, was left with blood streaming down his arm.
 This did not engender confidence in the people still waiting in line.

 But the real problem was infection.
 In their haste, some operators did not clean the business end of the gun sufficiently between shots.
 And even when the nozzle was sanitized, pathogens could remain inside the mechanism.
 An outbreak of hepatitis B at a weight loss clinic in the 1980s was traced to jet injectors.
-U.S. veterans who developed hepatitis B or hepatitis C were able to successfully file for benefits from the VA.
+U.S. veterans who developed hepatitis B or hepatitis C at the time were able to successfully file for benefits from the former Veterans Administration.

 Jet injectors were used around the world, not just by the military but in developing countries to inoculate against diseases such as cholera, typhoid and smallpox.